 Sure, the computer generated imagery is amazing–but overwhelming.
 It quickly become so ubiquitous that it’s no longer all that impressive (Coruscant looks a bit like Las Vegas at night, oh and look, here comes another floating droid), and without a really strong storyline, the story gets boring fast.… Read the rest

 Sci fi author and EFF publicist Cory Doctorow (see my 2003 interview with him) has some good advice on writing.
-“Every morning I get up and I spend half an hour writing 250 words on the novel and a year later I have a book.”
-Plus three rules of thumb for novel writing:
+“Every morning I get up and I spend half an hour writing 250 words on the novel and a year later I have a book.”… Read the rest

 Wired News reviews Steven Johnson’s book Everything Bad Is Good For You and wonders: If video games are making us smarter, why can’t we solve problems like Iraq and Social Security?